Conducting Market Research

 - Decide what you want to achieve.
 What do you want to know, and why?
 You need clear goals to design good research.

 - Define your research methods.
 You might choose some combination of primary research (gathering your own information) and secondary research (compiling information that others have already gathered).
 Depending on your goals, you might conduct surveys, interviews, focus groups, or use other methods.
 The Business Development Bank of Canada (BDC) has excellent guides on how to conduct market research and market research methods.

 - Decide who will conduct your research.
 Will you do all the research yourself, use Business Link’s market research services, or pay a third-party research company to do it for you?
-Maybe a combination of both?
-Do-it-yourself research costs less, but can take longer and be less effective (especially if you have no experience).
+Maybe a combination?
+Do-it-yourself research costs less but can take longer and be less effective (especially if you have no experience).
 If you are looking for help with secondary market research, we can help you define your research questions and provide market research expertise!

 Researching Market Trends

 Start your market research with high-level information on trends.
-Find demographics, statistics, and publications that will affect your business idea.
+Find demographics, statistics, and publications with research that will inform your business idea.

 Find More Information about Industry Trends